Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Conclusions

 The primary value of this mapping is its profound simplification: it reduces the formidable problem of simulating an open quantum system to the tractable task of generating and averaging classical stochastic trajectories.
 We have developed and validated a corresponding Monte Carlo numerical technique.
 The method correctly reproduces established analytical results and, crucially, captures the fast decoherence and thermalization dynamics driven by vacuum and low-temperature fluctuations—effects that are missed by common high-temperature master equations.

 Furthermore, we have identified a natural small parameter that governs the extension of this framework: the equilibrium coherence length \(\lambda = \hbar / \sqrt{\langle p^2 \rangle_{\text{eq}}}\), which shrinks with increasing bath spectral width.
-This analysis shows that for smooth, non-quadratic potentials where the classical scale \(L\) satisfies \(\lambda/L \ll 1\), our stochastic approach provides a controlled approximation, with error of order \(\mathcal{O}(\lambda/L)\).
-This opens a clear pathway for future development, including systematic perturbation theory or hybrid numerical schemes that treat confined quantum dynamics exactly within the coherence width \(\lambda\) while sampling the larger-scale classical motion stochastically.
+We conjecture that for smooth, non-quadratic potentials where the classical scale \(L\) satisfies \(\lambda/L \ll 1\), our stochastic approach provides a controlled approximation, with error of order \(\mathcal{O}(\lambda/L)\).
+If confirmed, this opens a clear pathway for future development, including systematic perturbation theory or hybrid numerical schemes that treat confined quantum dynamics exactly within the coherence width \(\lambda\) while sampling the larger-scale classical motion stochastically.

-In summary, we have established a versatile, all-temperature computational framework for QBM.
+In summary, we have established a versatile, all-temperature computational framework for QBM with at most quadratic potential.
 By translating non-Markovian quantum dynamics into a classical stochastic language, we provide a conceptually simpler and numerically efficient alternative to more complex contemporary methods, offering a unified tool for studying dissipative quantum dynamics from the classical high-temperature regime down to the deeply quantum zero-temperature limit.